 The importance of documentation during the process of software testing is well known.
 Along with providing various advantages, these documents also assist software testers in the process of testing and establish great transparency among the team members and various stakeholders.
-From offering details about the testing procedures and activities, to helping remove uncertainties regarding the testing methods, approaches, etc. these reports and documents are also responsible for the smooth functioning of the whole team.
+From offering details about the testing procedures and activities to helping remove uncertainties regarding the testing methods, approaches, etc. these reports and documents are also responsible for the smooth functioning of the whole team.

-Test design specification is a document that is prepared during the early stages of software testing life cycle (STLC).
+The Test design specification is a document that is prepared during the early stages of software testing life cycle (STLC).
 It is among those important documents that are standardized by IEEE standard 829-1998 and is an essential part of software & system test document.
 Therefore, to elaborate more on the importance of test design specification, here is a detailed discussion on the same.